 My Info: Let’s your iPhone know which contact is you.

 Once you’ve located a contact, tap on it.
-Select the action you’d like once you select it Favorites.
+Select the action you’d like once you select it as a favorite.
 Voice call will dial that contact, where as FaceTime will initiate a video chat using FaceTime.
+FaceTime audio uses your WiFi network and allows you to make audio-only calls.
+Many suggest the audio quality is higher than if you were to place the call using your wireless carrier.

 Repeat this process as often as you’d like to customize your favorites.